its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 `http://localhost:8235/?spec=dashboard`

-#### Re-installing packages with npm
+#### Re-installing packages with yarn

-If you've already run the Maven build, you **don't** need to explicitly install npm dependencies - they've already been installed!
+If you've already run the Maven build, you **don't** need to explicitly install yarn dependencies - they've already been installed!

 However, if you've been adding or removing packages, or if you just need a clean start for some reason, then you can always clear out `node_modules` and start fresh.
-Example syntax for a Unix based OS: `rm -rf node_modules && npm i`
+Example syntax for a Unix based OS: `rm -rf node_modules && yarn install`.
+Alternatively, if you don't want to delete `node_modules` and have to re-install everything, `yarn install --check-files` _should_ bring everything up to date as-needed.

 ## Supported browsers and resolution